 Chemical Control: Metam sodium and metam-potassium are fumigants registered for use on Sclerotinia; however, these methods are very costly and generally not considered a viable option.
-There are no other chemistries registered on fennel for controlling Sclerotinia.
+There are no other chemistries registered for the control of Sclerotinia.

 Cultural Control: Fields should be irrigated with care, as wet conditions favor Sclerotinia.
 Weed control in and around the field is essential to eliminate potential hosts for Sclerotinia.
-It important to rotate to resistant crops, such as corn or beets, this will prevent the transmission of sclerotinia rot to the next crop.
+It important to rotate to resistant crops, which will prevent the transmission of sclerotinia rot to the next crop.
 Infected plant debris should be removed from the field.
 Following harvest, fields must be deeply plowed to bury the sclerotia a minimum of 10 inches and encourage their decay.
 This will not, however, prevent the introduction of the air-borne spores of S. sclerotiorum.
-Flooding the field will help rot some of the dormant sclerotia.

-Post-Harvest Control: There are no methods for the post-harvest control of stem rot.
+Post-Harvest Control: There are no methods for the post-harvest control of sclerotinia rot.